 OPEN HIGH SCHOOL EVALUATION

-Players can also be recommended directly from ODP State, Regional and National Coaches, as well as from Club Director of Coaches and High School Coaches.
-If a player is recommended directly to the Indiana Olympic Development Program the player will either be invited directly into the State Pool or will be asked to an Evaluation Program/Center for further evaluation.
+Players can also be recommended directly from ODP State, Regional and National Coaches, as well as from Club Directors of Coaching and high school Coaches.
+If a player is recommended directly to the Indiana Olympic Development Program the player will either be invited directly into the State Pool or will be asked to participate in a tryout.

 JUNIOR OLYMPIANS: An Introduction to the Olympic Development Program for U10 and U11 Players

-Indiana Soccer is excited to introduce “Junior Olympians: An Introduction to the Olympic Development Program” for the 2014-2015 season.
-Junior Olympians is designed to be an introduction for U10 (August 2004 - July 2005) and U11 (August 2003 - July 2004) players into the ODP system and training environment that they will encounter in future years.
+Indiana Soccer is excited to continue “Junior Olympians: An Introduction to the Olympic Development Program” for the 2015-2016 season.
+Junior Olympians is designed to be an introduction for U10 (August 2005-July 2006) and U11 (August 2004-July 2005) players into the ODP system and training environment that they will encounter in future years.
 The primary goal of the program is to improve each player’s technical ability, tactical awareness and understanding of Small Group Tactics.
 The Goalkeepers will be incorporated into the field player training and receive team training with no specific goalkeeper training.
 The overall program was created for the player who desires a unique learning and training experience, has an ambition to improve their game, and ultimately dreams to play the game at its highest level!
+To read more about this program, go to our Junior Olympians Page.

 For additional information regarding the Junior Olympians Program please contact Tony Hriczo, Junior Olympians Program Director